linode/docs/docs/guides/databases/couchdb/how-to-install-couchdb-on-ubuntu-2004/index.md

 ## Install CouchDB

 {{< note >}}
 The steps below are for installing a standalone CouchDB server.
-If you intend to use CouchDB in a cluster, choose **clustered** instead of **standalone** and enter `0.0.0.0` as the interface bind address in the steps that follow.
+If you intend to use CouchDB in a cluster, choose **clustered** instead of **standalone** and enter `0.0.0.0` as the interface bind-address in the steps that follow.

 See CouchDB's [Cluster Set Up](https://docs.couchdb.org/en/latest/setup/cluster.html) guide for the additional steps needed to set up a CouchDB cluster once you have completed the installation.
 {{< /note >}}